-that Branch-and-Bound is applicable in situations where just a small set of actions is available.
-In general, impactbased or utility-based sorting should be used instead of random sorting, since there is no evident disadvantage to these approaches and they may be helpful if there are no conflicting SLOs.
+Drawing conclusions from these experiments, we note that Branch-and-Bound is applicable in situations, where just a small set of actions is available.
+In general, impactbased or utility-based sorting should be used instead of random sorting, because there is no evident disadvantage to these approaches and they may be helpful if there are no conflicting SLOs.
 We did not discover a significant difference in the performance of these two variants.
 If more actions are available, MA and specifically GRASP are interesting candidate algorithms.
-GRASP produces good solutions in very little time and can generally be used even for short-running compositions where adaptation decisions need to be taken in a short time frame (below 1 second).
-MA is very promising in case of longrunning compositions, where the time necessary to find a solution is not critical.
-MA often produces slightly better solutions than GRASP, but takes much more time to do
+GRASP produces good solutions in very little time and can generally be used even for short-running compositions, where adaptation decisions need to be taken in a short time frame (below 1 second).
+MA is very promising in case of long-running compositions, where the time necessary to find a solution is not critical.
+MA often produces slightly better solutions than GRASP, but takes much more time to do so.

-In a second set of experiments, we now evaluate the end-to-end effectiveness of PREVENT.
-That is, we analyze if the system fullfills its main promise, preventing SLA violations and reducing the total costs for the service provider.
+In a second set of experiments, we now evaluate the endto-end effectiveness of PREVENT.
+That is, we analyze if the system fullfills its main promise, preventing SLA violations, and reducing the total costs for the service provider.
 Hence, we execute 500 instances of the scenario composition and monitor the actual total costs and violations (after adaptation).
-We compare these numbers with the number of violations and the total costs that the PREVENT SLO Predictor can predict after roughly half of the service composition if finished.
-We assume that these predictions reflect the violations and costs that we would end up with if we did nothing at all.
-Since our case study is rather short-running, but uses a relatively large set of adaptations, we use GRASP for cost-based optimization.
-The results of this experiments are depicted in Table 6.
+We compare these numbers with the number of violations and the total costs that the PREVENT SLO Predictor can predict after roughly half of the service composition is finished.
+We assume that these predictions